-I believe that we tend to spend our money on things that don't make our lives better but are easy.
-My first tip is to write down the things in your life that make you happy.
-Moments and experiences that are relaxing or bring you joy.
-If you know what in your life brings you greater happiness then you can keep better track of times when you're spending money on things that you know don't enhance your life in any way.
-Here's my example.
-Something in my life that makes me happy is when I experience things.
+For example, in my life what makes me happy is when I experience things.
 When I go to a museum, or a play, or a farmers market.
 I realized, in my life, even when I'm exhausted from work, if I go out of my house and take myself somewhere it brings me energy.
 When I see my close friends and family, it brings joy and energy.
-I say that to say this, when I'm spending 60-70 a month on cable that I'm not watching it isn't bringing me joy and I'm waisting my money.
+I say that to say this, I realized when I'm spending 60-70 a month on cable that I'm not watching it isn't bringing me joy and I'm waisting my money.
 I could instead either save that money or spending 30 of it at the farmers market and save the other 30.
 And if I spend the 30 on local produce I'm being environmentally responsible, it makes me happy because I went to the farmers market, and now I can cook at home and save money that I would have spent going out to eat.
 That circle makes me happy just thinking about it!!

 I love my parents and they have instilled a lot in me when it comes to saving.
 I firmly believe there are savers and there are spenders.
 I am a saver who likes to spend, but is very picky on what she spends money on.
 I worked/scholarshiped (is that a word, we'll go with yes) my way through college.
 I never had a 4.0 but there are still scholarships you can find.
-I hate saying this because I hated hearing it when I was in college, but I wish I had spent more of my time searching and applying for scholarships.
 College is the one time in life where businesses are very willing to give you their money if you're wiling to look for it.
 What other time in life are people willing to give you thousands of dollars to learn?
 Very few!

 Walk around with it.
 Impulse buying is what the stores want you to do, but not what your bank account wants you do to.
 When you pick things up, walk around with them.
 Think, where in my house is this pot holder going to go?
 Do I need another candle?
 If you, like me, love candles that is a hard one.
 The last time I moved I realized I had an entire box just of candles, why am I buying more!
 Clearly I have enough that I can burn for now.
 When I get down to two then I'll think about buying more.